microsoft/DirectXShaderCompiler/docs/DXIL.rst

 Operations
 ==========
 DXIL operations are represented in two ways: using LLVM instructions and using LLVM external functions.
-The reference list of operations as well as their overloads can be found in the attached Excel spreadsheet "DXIL Operations".

 Operations via instructions
 ---------------------------